fmotalleb/junction/README.md

 ### Configuration

+Remember that the cli has an `example` sub command that will be updated more than this section,

 #### Fields

 At the top level, define an array named `entrypoints`.
 Each entry describes a routing configuration and includes the following fields: